 Rhythm

-A four year old walked on the creek bank by his dad’s side.
-With his first rod and reel in hand, his dad began the age old tradition of a father teaching his son to fish.
+A four-year-old walked on the creek bank by his dad’s side.
+With his first rod and reel in hand, his dad began the age-old tradition of a father teaching his son to fish.
 The baiting of the hook was a breeze.
-All four year old boys love putting those slimy, wiggly worms on the hook.
+All four-year-old boys love putting those slimy, wiggly worms on the hook.
 The next big challenge was teaching the ins and outs of casting out.
-The release button must be pushed at just the right time or the line will not be cast out but simply remain where it started from..
-After a lot of practice the rhythm of pushing buttons, releasing and casting out becomes a beautiful thing shared by fathers and sons.
+The release button must be pushed at just the right time or the line will not be cast out but simply remain where it started from.
+After a lot of practice, the rhythm of pushing buttons, releasing and casting out becomes a beautiful thing shared by fathers and sons.
 It becomes as natural as a heartbeat.
 Rhythm is important.
 Many times in life everything has to come together at just the right time in order to produce beautiful results.
 Our Father in heaven orchestrates our lives to a perfect rhythm when we learn to follow Him.
 In His time He releases us to go where He wants us to go.
-If we don’t go at the time He chooses sometime we end up just hanging around where we started.
+If we don’t go at the time He chooses sometimes we end up just hanging around where we started.
 Learn to walk side by side with your Father in heaven.
 Let him show you the rhythm He has for your life.
 It is a beautiful thing.

 Ah, Do I Have to Go Today?